-In exceptional circumstances, the President or any member of the Executive Board or any member elected for an office in the Society can call a Special Assembly.
-The convocation must be announced three months in advance, followed by a specific agenda for the Assembly.
+In exceptional circumstances, the President or any member of the Executive Board or any member elected for an office in the Society can call a Special Assembly which might be a platform based on online event.
+The convocation must be announced at least one month in advance, followed by a specific agenda for the Assembly.
 Any discussion not included in the agenda will not be authorized.
 The quorum required for such a meeting is determined as 2/3 of the persons invited.

-Article 13 Postgraduate training
+Postgraduate training